-With over 45 different nationalities at Marymount, we recognise first-hand the importance of language development as as way of successfully integrating into a different culture.
+With our diverse, international community at Marymount, we recognise first-hand the importance of language development as as way of successfully integrating into a different culture.
 We therefore believe that all our students should be given the opportunity to speak the language of their host country and develop a love for foreign language.
 French classes are designed to motivate students to learn through a fun and highly interactive curriculum.
 Our dedicated team of FLE educators delivers a high-quality learning experience that takes full advantage of our proximity to the treasures of Paris and the rich diversity of France’s historical and cultural heritage.
 French is also encouraged and heard in all areas of school life, from drama and sports to music and playground chatter!

 Marymount students have daily French lessons of varying lengths.
 Each grade is usually divided into four levels, Beginner, Intermediate 1, Intermediate 2, Francophone, depending on the level of each student.
 FLE (Français Langue Etrangere) materials and methods are used, with an emphasis on developing oral skills, combined with a contextual consolidation of grammar and vocabulary and cultural immersion.